 A: Members of the Robert Wood Johnson Foundation Health Policy Fellows advisory board assess all applicants and select fellows each year based on the selection criteria and goals of the program.

 Q: Who is an ideal candidate?

-A: The ideal candidates for this fellowship bring a unique perspective, deep subject matter expertise, and extensive experience in a domain related to health.
-They have a record of exceptional professional accomplishment and are a recognized expert within their profession, community, institution, or organization.
+A: Ideal candidates for this fellowship have a record of exceptional professional accomplishment and are recognized experts within their profession, community, institution, or organization.
 The fellowship strongly encourages individuals with diverse backgrounds, ideologies, and perspectives to apply.
 Because of the unique nature of working on Capitol Hill or in the executive branch and the uncertainty that often accompanies the legislative process, individuals who are flexible, team players, and fast learners tend to be more successful.
-A positive attitude, confidence, sense of humor, humility, listening skills, discretion, and patience are highly regarded.
+A positive attitude, confidence, sense of humor, humility, critical thinking, listening skills, discretion, and patience are highly regarded.
 Those with strong emotional intelligence and networking skills will be able to maximize the value of this experience in their subsequent roles as leaders and influencers committed to building a healthier and more equitable future for the nation.